The Future of the Energy Company: Challenging but Exciting

 The inevitable result will be that energy companies must identify new roles in a changed marketplace and develop new ways to make money beyond the traditional cost-of-service model.
 Enerdynamics has explored this business model transformation in a number of articles that can be found on our Energy Currents blog.
 As the former CEO of Edison International liked to say (quoting Charles Darwin):

 “It is not the strongest of the species that survives, not the most intelligent that survives.
 It is the one that is the most adaptable to change.”

 It is clear that change is coming to the energy industry; what isn’t clear yet is who will adapt well and who won’t.

 Want to learn more or help educate your work group on the coming disruption?
 Bring Enerdynamics’ The Future of the Utility to your company.
+Search our available catalog of online energy courses to advance your knowledge in the industry.
 To learn more, visit our website, e-mail us email@example.com, or call as at (866) 765-5432 for details.